skylorbeck/Sentimentality-2/README.md

 This is the sequel to Sentimentality for MC1.16.4 on Fabric.
 There will never be a forge version again, don't bother asking for one.

 So what does this mod do?
 Strap in, it's a long list.

+* Real Time Clock on UI.
+* Compass, clock, and other handheld visual tools on UI
 * Fleather, a way to convert rotten flesh into leather.
 Cook it in a smoker.
 * Charcoal Blocks since minecraft is missing those.
 * Coal and Charcoal nuggets.